Gatka: Competition

 Khel (meaning "sport" or "game") is the modern competitive aspect of gatka, originally used as a method of sword-training (farigatka) or stick-fighting (lathi khela) in medieval times.
 While khel gatka is today most commonly associated with Sikhs in Punjab, India, it is also practiced to a smaller extent in Punjab and the Hazara region of Pakistan.

+Description

+A distinction between traditional shastar vidya and gatka is on lethality and exhibitionism, with the former being more lethal while the latter is more performative.
+There are two forms of gatka, khel (sport) and rasmi (ritualistic).
+There are at-least three types of gatka described in 1936: